 - Application Deadline

 - Wait List Closes

 *Housing assignments are made on a rolling basis as spaces become available.

-Dual Degree Program students who plan to apply for Columbia University housing will receive instructions in their third-year transition packets, which will be given to them by their academic advisors in the spring term of their second year at TAU.
+Dual Degree Program students who plan to apply for Columbia Residential housing will receive instructions in their third-year transition packets, which they will receive in the spring term of their second year at TAU.
 Students are responsible for all associated housing costs during their enrollment at Columbia University.

-It is important to note that housing is only guaranteed to students who remain on their original UAH lease.
-Students who choose to break their lease or leave University housing are not guaranteed access at a later date, though every effort will be made to accommodate requests outside of this process.
+It is important to note that housing is only guaranteed to students who remain on their original Columbia Residential Housing Agreement.
+Students who choose to break their Housing Agreement or leave University housing are not guaranteed access at a later date, though every effort will be made to accommodate requests outside of this process.

-Questions concerning University Apartment Housing may be directed to [email protected].
+Questions concerning Columbia Residential housing may be directed to [email protected].